ALPHYPSYCHE/RUST/README.md

 fn get_sum_generic <T:Add<Output = T>>(x: T, y: T) -> T {
     return x + y;
 }
 ```
+get_sum_generic is a function that takes two arguments, x and y, and returns their sum.
+The <T:Add<Output = T>> part is where generics come into play.
+T is a placeholder for any type, and Add<Output = T> is a trait bound that specifies T must implement the Add trait with an output of the same type T.

+This means that get_sum_generic can take any two values of the same type that implements the Add trait (like integers or floating-point numbers), add them together, and return a value of the same type.

 ## 💠 Error Handling